All Episodes

 eliezer yudkowsky

-We have had countries that hated each other, work together to prevent global thermonuclear war, which is out of the interest of any country.
+We have had countries that hated each other work together to prevent global thermonuclear war, which is not in the interest of any country.

-If you look back at history, after in the 1950s, a lot of people thought humanity wasn't going to make it make it, or at least civilization wasn't going to make it, that we were going to have a nuclear war.
+If you look back at history, in the 1950s, a lot of people thought humanity wasn't going to make it, or at least civilization wasn't going to make it, that we were going to have a nuclear war.

 They thought that what was going to happen is that every country is going to build its own nuclear fleet and eventually there would be a spark and the world would go up in flames.